-There are many factors involved, but if we start by looking at the most popular websites, we can see what it takes to get the ball rolling.
-We’ll better understand which content types are working and which ones aren’t working.
+Many factors are involved, but if we start by looking at the most popular websites, we can see what it takes to get the ball rolling.
+We'll better understand which content types are working and which aren't.

 A study of SEO strategies by two professors at the University of Pennsylvania showed that “in some cases, the single biggest factor leading to a higher click-through rate was the site's reputation or trustworthiness,” said Joshua D. Brown, co-author of the report.

-In other words, if you have a high-quality site with a strong community, you will reap more rewards than if you have a lower quality site with a low community.
+In other words, if you have a high-quality site with a strong community, you will reap more rewards than a lower-quality site with a low community.

 Local SEO: Getting More Traffic from Local Searches

-While local search is still relatively new to many consumers, it’s become increasingly crucial for businesses as people continue to shift their online search habits.
+While local search is still relatively new to many consumers, it's become increasingly crucial for businesses as people shift their online search habits.